jianhaoti/minimalistic-personal-page/blogPosts/geometers-derivation-graph-laplacian.md

 $$\text{ }$$

-**Formalism.** So why does the Laplacian smooth out data?
-We can see this with a quick Taylor expansion calculation.
+**Formalism.** Let's justify this intuition with quick Taylor expansion.
 In one-dimension (the higher dimensional cases follow similarly), the Laplacian is the second derivative.
 Consider the Taylor expansion of the function $u$ around the point $p$.
 That is for $x\in B_r(p)$, we have the expansion

 $$
 \begin{equation}